zemingjin/gol_refactor/README.md

-This project contains a Java implementation of Conway's Game of Life with a very crude UI.
+This project is an implementation of Conway's Game of Life with a very crude UI in Java.
-The application takes one parameter, the path to the seed file.

 The format of the seed file could be like the followings:
 ```